walterwzhang/NYC-Taxi-2013-Data/Code/1-Data-Construction/README.md

 Last Edited: March 31, 2020

-- These scripts should be run first and run on a SLURM job scheduler.
+- These scripts should be run first and run on a SLURM job scheduler
-- The Python script will generate 365 jobs (and their respective scripts) to be run on the job scheduler.
-Each job will construct the hourly data for that day in parallel in R
+- The Python script will generate 365 SLURM jobs (and their respective scripts) to be run on the job scheduler as well as a bash script that submits all of the jobs when run
+- Each individual job will construct the hourly data for that day in parallel in R
 - The Python reads in the R template R script and changes the index variable to the job index to reflect the different day's job index
 - Saves the data used an integer index for the Medallions and the Driver to save space.
 The `medallion_mapping_key.csv` provides the conversion mapping